IBM/ansible-power-aix-oracle-dba/docs/Readme-DB-Directories.txt

       LD_RUN_PATH: /home/ansible/oracle_client/lib      # Oracle Client Home Library on Ansible Controller.

 # Executing the playbook: This playbook runs using a single file where it contain both Oracle related variables and ansible task.
 The connection mode will be "local".
 The cx_Oracle & Oracle client must be installed on ansible controller before executing this playbook.
-# Playbook name: ansible-power-aix-oracle-dba/db-directory-task.yml
+# Playbook name: power-aix-oracle-dba/db-directory-task.yml
-# Change directory to ansible-power-aix-oracle-dba
+# Change directory to power-aix-oracle-dba
 # ansible-playbook db-directory-task.yml

 # The following task will get executed.